dan-may/AutomatedBidder/README.md

 Installation:
 - install packages from requirements.txt
 - make sure all files are in the root directory
-- delete database file before runnings db.py (if creating database from scratch)
+- delete database file before running db.py (if creating database from scratch)
 - run app.py in a separate command prompt and leave open while running automated_bidder.py

 Syntax for querying: